 A company private limited by shares (LTD) must have a Constitution in order to be incorporated.
 Under the Companies Act 2014, companies do not have stated objects if they are registered as a Private Limited Company, instead they have a simple one document constitution.
 All other company types must have a two part constitution made up of Memorandum & Articles of Association.

 The constitution states the name of the company, the fact that the company is a private company limited by shares, any additional regulations the company may wish to specify and takes the form set out in Schedule 1 to the Companies Act 2014.

 The Constitution under the Companies Act 2014 replaces the term Memorandum and Articles of Association.
 Under the 2014 Act, a company model, Private company limited by shares under Part 2 of the Act, does not have a memorandum (i.e. no set objects stated).

-Companies are normally incorporated using a principal objects clause in line with the principal activity of the company and the subsidiary objectives allows the company diversity to trade in any business.
+Companies used to be incorporated using a principal objects clause in line with the principal activity of the company and the subsidiary objectives allows the company diversity to trade in any business.

 A company’s memorandum and articles of association are of fundamental importance in that they set out the constitution and internal rules of your company.
 Where the content of the two documents conflicts, the memorandum of association takes precedence over the articles of association.